 The Sydney Green Grid forms part of the Greater Sydney Commission's Draft District Plans.
 The Central District highlights a potential priority project as the Mill Stream and Botany Wetlands Corridor.
-As shown the map opposite left the route for this comes close to the subject sites.
+As shown the subject sites.

 The Botany Wetlands Plan of Management (Sydney Water 2014) highlights a potential wetlands link that could be accessed though the subject sites.